The Power of Habit

 Learn why some people and companies struggle to change, despite years of trying.
 Why others seem to remake themselves overnight.
 We visit laboratories where neuroscientists explore how habits work.
 Where, exactly, they reside in our brains.
 We discover how the right habits were crucial to the success of Olympic swimmer Michael Phelps, Starbucks CEO Howard Schultz, and civil-rights hero Martin Luther King, Jr.

-Let us know what habits are you trying to get rid of.
+Let us know in the comments what habits are you trying to get rid of.